rubenvanstaden/spira/README.md

 For more examples please contact Ruben van Staden <rubenvanstaden@gmail.com>.

 ## Known Issues
-* There are some issues with Reflection Transformation.
+* There are some issues with reflection transformations.

 ## Future Changes
 * Update polygon to include rounded corners.